 Buying a Used Mini-14

-If you are buying one on the used market, you have to be careful because a lot of the older versions have some accuracy and reliability issues that the new ones do not.
-Even with the current models, you are going to want to shoot 62 grain or lighter 5.56 round in this gun, because of the 1/9 twist.
+If you are buying one on the used market, you have to be careful because many older versions have some accuracy and reliability issues that the new ones do not.
+Even with the current models, you will want to shoot 62 grain or lighter 5.56 round in this gun because of the 1/9 twist.

 Is the Ruger Mini-14 for you?